ddh0/easy-llama/README.md

   - `stops` is list of strings at which to end the generation early. defaults to `None`
 - Context length is set automatically thanks to GGUF
 - Optimal number of threads is determined based on your hardware - `n_threads` as well as `n_threads_batch`
-- Extensive sanity checks and helpful error messages
+- Extensive type hinting and helpful error messages

 ## Other features